Null Hypothesis Significance Testing

 Null Hypothesis

-We can state the null hypothesis in any of the equivalent ways:
+We can state the null hypothesis in any of these equivalent ways:

 • \(\mu_{CI} - \mu_{PI} = 0\) (the population mean difference between the two conditions is equal to 0)